w1naenator/H2Game/GAME_DEVELOPMENT_ASSIGNMENT.md

   - Back: an emoji rendered as an image (e.g., generated SVG data-URI) so the back is a true image element.

 6) Flip Animation
-- Use a `.card-inner` container with 3D transforms (`rotateY`) and `backface-visibility: hidden` on faces.
+- Use 3D transforms (`rotateY`) with `backface-visibility: hidden` so only one face is visible at a time.
-- Add WebKit prefixes for Safari.
+- Either flip faces individually (front -> 180deg, back -> 0deg) or rotate an inner container; include WebKit prefixes for Safari.
 - Add/remove the `.is-flipped` class on the card to animate.

 7) Interaction Logic